shinsenter/defer.js/docs/index.md

 Using `Defer.all()` with script tags with `src` attribute:

-Your scripts will work perfectly when you mix inline scripts and script tags with a src attribute, like the below example.
+Your scripts will work perfectly when you mix inline scripts and script tags with an src attribute, like the below example.

-The `waitForInteraction` argument (the fifth argument) is set to `true`, the library will defer the load of the tippy.js library until user starts interacting, when user moves his/her mouse on the button, a tooltip wil show.
+The `waitForInteraction` argument (the fifth argument) is set to `true`, the library will defer the load of the tippy.js library until the user starts interacting, when the user moves his/her mouse on the button, a tooltip will show.

 ```html